jeff-follestad/Refactoring/README.md

 # Refactoring
-The goal of this Chellenge was to PROVIDE a Marketing Agency a codebase that follows accessibility standards SO THAT the Horiseon site is optimized for search engines
+The goal of this Challenge was to PROVIDE a Marketing Agency a codebase that follows accessibility standards SO THAT the Horiseon site is optimized for search engines

 As a result of the updated codebase,